-Students receive vocational guidance as part of their social and personal education, as appropriate to their needs, with the involvement of Connexions, the local Careers Service, and other agencies such as Social Services.
+Students receive vocational guidance as part of their social and personal education, as appropriate to their needs.
 They are supported in deciding on their future placement and in identifying the help they will need in making the transition.

 Post School Provision

 During each pupil's last years in school, meetings are held with parents to discuss the future options open to their son or daughter.

 Social Workers are required to be involved in the school leaving procedure.
 As students approach their 18th birthday, we facilitate the transition to adult services by participating in transition meetings with the Transition Social Worker.

 There is information about local and national post school provision available for parents to consult and school staff are happy to discuss any issues which might arise.
 Students are supported in the transition to future placements through a ‘link’ programme.